-At present, the earliest art in prehistoric caves, whose dates of origin have been authenticated by radiocarbon dating, consists of a red dot and a hand print found in the Cave of El Castillo in Cantabria, Spain.
+At present, the earliest art in prehistoric caves, whose dates of origin have been authenticated by radiocarbon dating, consists of abstract signs - namely a red dot and a hand print - found among the El Castillo cave paintings in Cantabria, Spain.
 These images have been dated to at least 39,000 BCE and 35,500 BCE respectively, making them the oldest art of their type from a cave in Europe.
-Next, comes some symbols found at Altamira, dated about 34,000 BCE.
-The third oldest paintings - and the oldest figurative pictures - are those in Chauvet Cave, situated in the Ardeche region of France.
+Next, comes the Fumane Cave pictures (c.35,000 BCE), then two claviform symbols found at Altamira, dated 34,000 BCE.
+The fourth oldest paintings - and the second oldest figurative pictures - are those in Chauvet Cave, situated in the Ardeche region of France.
 They were discovered in 1994, and date from 30,000 BCE.
 The most productive periods of prehistoric cave art were the Gravettian and Magdalenian cultures, dating from 25,000-20,000 BCE and 15,000-10,000 BCE respectively.

 Stone Age artists created a variety of figurative and abstract images.
 The naturalistic pictures mostly depict hunting scenes, or arrangements of animals - usually bison, horses, reindeer, cattle, aurochs, and mammoths, although a wide variety of other creatures were depicted, such as: lions, musk ox, ass, saiga, chamois, wolf, fox, hare, otter, hyena, seals, fish, reptiles, birds and other creatures also appear.
 But there is no landscape painting in prehistoric art, or even any elements of landscape depicted, like mountains or rivers.
 Images of humans appear only very rarely: even then, they are human-like, rather than realistically human.
 Good examples include: the 'wounded men' at Cougnac; the painting of the man with the bird-like head, in the "Shaft of the Dead Man" at Lascaux; and the engraved painting of the "Sorcerer" at the Trois-Freres Cave.